Local survival of spread of infection among biased random walks: Decoupling

 We now construct the evolution of the process $\eta^{*}=(\eta^{*}_{s})_{s \geq 0}$.
 If we are in the event $A \cup B_{0}$, then $\eta^{*}$ evolves using the graphical construction given by the paths $\mathcal{S}'$ and, consequently, $\eta$ and $\eta^{*}$ have independent evolutions.
 Assume we are in $A^{c} \cap B_{0}^{c}$.
 We perform a pairing between particles of $\eta_{0}$ and $\eta^{*}_{0}$ inside each set $H(i)$, for $i \in I$.
 This pairing is deterministic and follows the following steps. \begin{enumerate} \item First pair as many particles as possible of $\eta_{0}$ to particles of $\eta^{*}_{0}$ that are in the same site. \item Pair the remaining particles of $\eta_{0}$ to particles of $\eta^{*}_{0}$ that are in the same sub-box $H(i)$. \end{enumerate} Observe that this pairing is always possible in the event $B_{0}^{c}$.

 This pairing between particles will be used to construct the evolution of the process $\eta^{*}$.
-Particles of this process will use the trajectories of the construction $\mathcal{S}'$ until the time they meet their pair.
-When this happens, the particle will follow the trajectory from $\mathcal{S}$ that its corresponding pair from $\eta$ uses.
-At the times $(s_{k})_{k=1}^{\lfloor T^{\frac{d+1}{d+2}} \rfloor}$, these pairings are remade, following the rules mentioned above.
+Particles of this process will use the trajectories of the construction $\mathcal{S}'$ until the time they share a site with their corresponding pair.
+When this happens, the particle will follow the trajectory from $\mathcal{S}$ that its pair from $\eta$ uses.
+At the times $(s_{k})_{k=1}^{\lfloor T^{\frac{d+1}{d+2}} \rfloor}$, these pairings are remade, following the rules mentioned above (in particular from first step in the construction of the pairings, it is possible to retain pairs of particles that meet before this rearrangement).
 These rules imply that the number of particles that meet a pair cannot decrease when the pairings are remade.

 In view of Proposition~\ref{prop:coupling}, the probability that a particle meets its couple between times $s_{k}$ and $s_{k+1}$ is at least $\useconstant{c:rw_meeting}T^{-\frac{d}{2(d+2)}}>0$.
 Furthermore, each particle has $\lfloor T^{\frac{d+1}{d+2}} \rfloor \geq \lfloor T^{\frac{2}{3}} \rfloor$ attempts to find a pair.
 We obtain the bound